fdmarcin/MagInkDash-updated/README.md

    - Improved error handling and logging for weather data retrieval.
    - Added robust defaults for missing or incomplete weather data.
-   - Ensured compatibility with the current OneCall API (v3.0).
+   - Ensured compatibility with the current One Call API (v3.0).

 1. Improved Chromedriver detection